Practicing self care during your period is all about bridging the gap between physical and emotional care.

 - Fermented foods: sauerkraut, a glass of kombucha or plain yogurt (sweetened with raw honey).

-One reason why raw food is so beneficial is that it has many nutrients that are usually destroyed when we cook food.
+One reason why raw food is so beneficial is that it has many nutrients that are usually destroyed when we cook the food.

 And since our menstrual cycle means head-to-toe chemical changes, the more wholesome food we eat, the more enjoyable our cycle becomes.